unionlabs/union/zerg/README.md

 ## Features

-Zerg has three main features `rush`, `observe`, and `process`.
+Zerg has three main features `rush`, `process`, and `analyze`.

 ### Rush

 `zerg rush` will spawn one transaction per account per block.
-The number of blocks zerg does this for is configured via the zerg configuration file.
+The number of blocks zerg does this for is configured via the Zerg configuration file.
+Once transfers are received on the other side of the bridge, Zerg will begin conducting round trip transactions.

 The Zerg configuration file must also contain the private keys of accounts you wish to be spawning transactions from.